-M-CS 413 Teaching Language Arts (3) Studies the content, objectives, and methods of teaching the arts of language (listening, speaking, reading, writing, viewing, and visual representing) in the K-8 grade settings.
-Subjects involving language communication such as composition, grammar, spelling, and handwriting are covered.
+M-CS 413 Teaching Language Arts (3) This course studies the content, objectives, and methods of teaching the arts of language (listening, speaking, viewing, reading and writing) in the K-8 grade settings.
+Subjects involving language communication, such as composition, grammar, spelling, and handwriting, are covered.
+Candidates gain knowledge related to the unique needs and backgrounds of students with language differences and delays.
+An overview of children's literature is included in course of study.
+For elementary ed. students, a clinical experience in teaching literacy will be required.
+For students receiving the Middle School Endorsement, ten hours of middle school language arts observation will be required.
+Students are presented with the Iowa Core Curriculum and encouraged to incorporate them into their lesson planning.
 Prerequisite: M-CS 202 Elementary Methods and Materials